btobolaski/terraform/website/source/docs/providers/linode/r/linode.html.markdown

   automatically set up the private ip address.
 If this is not enabled, you'll need to manually configure the server to have the specified private ip address.
+* `disk_expansion` - (Optional) - Setting this to true will automatically expand
+the root volume if the size of the linode plan is increased.
+Setting this value will prevent downsizing without manually shrinking the volume prior to decreasing the size.
+Defaults to `false`
+* `swap_size` - (Optional) - Sets the size of the swap partition on a Linode in MB.
+  At this time, this cannot be modified by Terraform after initial provisioning.
+  If manually modified via the Web GUI, this value will reflect such modification.
+  This value can be set to 0 to create a Linode without a swap partition.
+Defaults to 256.

 [1]:https://www.linode.com/api/utility/avail.datacenters